chitresh99/Quest/readme.md

 ---

 ## Contributions Welcome
-Contributions are highly encouraged and simple to make:
+Contributions are welcome and simple to make:

 1. Create a folder named `Quest for [Language Name]`.
 2. Add example code, tutorials, or small projects related to that language.
 3. Include a README file in the folder explaining what you've added and why.

-For larger contributions or structural changes, we recommend opening an issue to discuss your ideas before making any changes.
+For larger contributions or structural changes, I recommend opening an issue to discuss your ideas before making any changes.

 ---